 Remember that one day when you could wake up without an alarm?
 When you would get your favorite bowl of cereal and sit between the hours of 8 and 12?
 This is a blog dedicated to the greatest time of our childhood: Saturday mornings.
 The television programs you watched, the memories attached to them, and maybe introducing you to something you didn't realize existed.
 Updated every weekend.

-The success of the Scooby-Doofranchise led to many attempts to repeat the success with the same
+The success of the Scooby-Doofranchise led to many attempts to repeat that success with the same

 formula, both from Hanna-Barbera

 and other studios.
 Some of these attempts to clone the series were more overt

 than others.
 At the behest of ABC for another Scooby, Hanna-Barbera gave them Goober and the Ghost Chasers.